webidea24/magento2-module--inline-link-widget/README.md

 4. that's it.

 ### Editor (self-written)
-Use this one of the following code snippet in your editor
+Use one of the following code snippet in your editor

 #### Product
 ```